-The Raspberry Pi foundation has come out with three models to date.
+The Raspberry Pi foundation has come out with five models to date.
 All are different in various ways.

 The Model B+ was launched in July, 2014.
 It's different than the B and A models in that it has four USB ports, a longer GPIO connector and usees a micro SD card.
 For those reasons, many legacy accessories may not fit, or require adapters.